Updated: May 10

 Here’s a handy map of the best National Parks in Iceland, so you can easily visualize where each of these Iceland parks is located.

-Thingvellir National Park
+1. Thingvellir National Park

-Things to do in Thingvellir National Park
+Activities in Thingvellir National Park

 Driving and camping in Thingvellir National Park

-Snæfellsjökull National Park
+2. Snæfellsjökull National Park

-Things to do in Snæfellsjökull National Park
+Activities in Snæfellsjökull National Park

-Mountains – Game of Thrones fans will be excited to hear that the arrowhead mountain featured in Season 7 of the series can be found just outside the park.
-The distinctive Kirkjufell Mountain might just be the most photographed in Iceland.
-The nearby Kirkjufellsfoss Waterfall completes the view.
+Mountains – Game of Thrones fans will be excited to hear that the arrowhead mountain, featured in Season 7 of the series, can be found just outside the park.
+The distinctive Kirkjufell Mountain might just be the most photographed in Iceland!

 Driving and camping in Snæfellsjökull National Park

-Vatnajökull National Park Overview
+3. Vatnajökull National Park

-Things to do in Vatnajökull National Park
+Activities in Vatnajökull National Park

 Driving and camping in Vatnajökull National Park

-The Vatnajökull National Park can be approached from the ring road to the north and the south.
-The ring road hugs the eastern coast just outside of the park.
-Areas of the park can be accessed year round but things get a little trickier in winter.
-There are areas in the highlands and the more remote interior that can only be driven by 4x4 and may be completely closed at times.
+The Vatnajökull National Park can be approached from either the north or south by taking Iceland’s Ring Road, which hugs the country’s eastern coast just outside the park.
+Although areas of the park can be accessed year-round, things get a little trickier in winter.
+There are areas in the Highlands and the more remote interior that can only be driven by 4x4 and may be completely closed at times.